Greece Moments Greece Moments

 Nafpaktos Panorama

-The Venetian port of Nafpatkos with its striking shape in the historic city center should not be missed.
-In the cafés (tip: NAVE Cafe-Bar) directly at the bulbous pier you can enjoy a Freddo with a view of the picturesque harbor entrance.
-In the center of the village there are countless traditional taverns and restaurants for a lunch break (tip: Apiko).
+The Venetian port of Nafpaktos, with its distinctive shape in the historic town center, is not to be missed.
+In the cafรฉs (tip: NAVE Cafe-Bar) right on the bulbous pier, you can enjoy a freddo while taking in the view of the picturesque harbor entrance.
+In the town center, there are also countless traditional taverns and restaurants for a lunch break (tip: Apiko).

 Nafpaktos Griechenland Golf von Korinth Highlights